Pediatric Orthopedic surgeons width="1024" height="188"

 • State-of-the-art facilities: The Medical Practice has state-of-the-art facilities and equipment, which allows the doctors to provide the best possible care for their patients.

 • Comprehensive care: The Medical Practice offers a wide range of services for children with Epiphysiodesis.
 This includes diagnosis, treatment, and follow-up care.
-Therefore, allowing families to get everything they need for their child in one place.
+Therefore, it allows families to get everything they need for their child in one place.

 In addition, Medical City Children’s Orthopedics and Spine Specialists is also a highly respected Dallas & Fort Worth medical practice.
 They are known for their commitment to providing excellent care for children with Epiphysiodesis and other orthopedic conditions.